epishkin/scalatest-google-code/README.txt

-Although this is a pre-1.0 release, ScalaTest is very robust and well documented, and can already be used to write tests in Scala for production Scala or Java code.
+Although this is a pre-1.0 release, ScalaTest is very robust and well documented, and can already be used to write tests in Scala against production Scala or Java code.
 To learn how to use ScalaTest, please open in your browser the scaladoc documentation in the /scalatest-0.9.3/doc directory.
 Look first at the documentation for trait org.scalatest.Suite, which gives a decent intro.
 All the other types are documented as